devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     flag: --user
     value: GitHub-username (Default is 'devonfw-tutorials')

 You can use a forked workspace-repository, if you add the username as argument.
+If the runner cannot find the workspace repository in the your repositories, it will use devonfe-tutorials instead.

 **Branch**(Optional)
     flag: --branch
     value: the working branch (Default is its default-branch)

-You can use a different branch, if you add the working branch as argument
+You can use a different branch, if you add the working branch as argument.
+If the runner cannot find the branch in the cloned repository, it will use the default branch instead.

 buildRun.sh --user [username] --branch [branch]